Gtomika/tframework-core/README.md

 ### Profiles

 The framework supports the concept of profiles.
 Setting a profile has an effect on the configuration of the application.
-There are several ways to set a profile:
+There are several ways to set a profile.

-* The profile `default` is always set.
-* The `TFRAMEWORK_PROFILES` environment variable can be set to a comma separated list of profiles.
-* The `tframework.profiles` system property can be set to a comma separated list of profiles.
-* Command line arguments can be provided in the form of `tframework.profiles=profile1,profile2,...`.

-Profiles can activate property files and elements.
+Profiles can activate or deactivate property files and elements.

 For more details, see the [profiles document](./docs/profiles.md).